-- All Michelin requirements regarding product, services, packing, packaging and logistics are known and correctly applied.
-If necessary, a contract or a formal acceptance exists, validating the understanding and the respect of these requirements.
-Records of contract reviews are maintained. - A feasibility study (done by a multifunctional team) for production, development, logistics and services is done before acceptance of orders.
+- All Michelin requirements regarding product, services, packing, packaging and logistic are known and correctly applied.
+If necessary a contract or a formal acceptance exists, validating the understanding and the respect of these requirements.
+Records of contracts' review are maintained. - A feasibility study (done by a multifunctional team) for production, development, logistics and services is done before acceptance of orders.
 When necessary, specific targets are defined to satisfy Michelin requirements.
-Legal regulations satisfaction is also taken in account (if needed) during the feasibility. - Respect of product codification: from the invoice sent by Michelin until delivery order to Michelin, the codification is guaranteed, and links with intermediate codifications are clearly established.
+Satisfaction of legal regulations are also taken into account (if needed) during the feasibility. - Respect of product codification: From the invoice sent by Michelin until delivery order to Michelin, the codification is guaranteed, and links with intermediate codifications are clearly established.
 To avoid errors, the codification system implemented allows teams to clearly display that the delivered product matches with the ordered product. - Any contract deviations are validated by Michelin, correctly communicated within the supplier's organization and clearly documented. - A capacity study is done to confirm the supplier ability to satisfy requested volumes.
-The study includes rework conditions validated by Michelin. - Applicable Michelin technical specifications are updated.
-They are periodically reviewed, and distribution and implementation are managed.
-Michelin requirements are correctly deployed and linked to Supplier quality system.
+The study includes rework conditions validated by Michelin, as well as contingency plans to guarantee deliveries.